KeithPinson/mise-en-place/README.md

 <p>
 <i>A boilerplate for front-end development.</i>
 </p>
 Web apps are a moving target.
 The state-of-art for building a web app from scratch is ever shifting.
-It's not that HTML, javascript, and CSS are changing with much swiftness, but the tools used with them; the frameworks, builders, and libraries; are constantly on the move and it seems, any effort to stay current is as big a task as building the app itself.
+It's not that HTML, java script, and CSS are changing with much swiftness, but the tools used with them; the frameworks, builders, and libraries; are constantly on the move and it seems, any effort to stay current is as big a task as building the app itself.

-In an effort to bring some sanity back to my infrequent forays into *from-scratch* Web apps, this project,
-Mise-en-place (which means to get everything in place before we start cooking), serves as my moving target.
+In an effort to bring some sanity back to my infrequent forays into *from-scratch* Web apps, this project, Mise-en-place (which means to get everything in place before we start cooking), serves as my moving target.
 It moves at its own pace&mdash;slower than the rest&mdash;but catching up to the state-of-art when it can.
 This is a &quot;*clone and never merge kind of affair*&quot;, so if you choose to use this: **clone it, give it a title, and make it your own.**

-### Will Be Using:
+### Will be Using:

+&nbsp;&nbsp;&nbsp; *(Pull Request to change to the following)*

+- Node.js
+- Gulp
+- React
+- Jest
+- Yarn
+- Rollup

+### Was Using:

    * Node.js
    * Grunt (Other good options, but will stick with this task-runner)